SNKalamerov22/snkalamerov22-my-firs-repo/README.md

 # My first repository
-# This is my first repositority on GitHubGOI
+# This is my first repositority wich i created with thefull help of someone